a-hisame/testplay-card-generator/README.md

 * Generate file easy to print, like pdf format

 This project can provide above features for you.

+## Notice

+*I assumed mainly tool user is Japanese so it explains how to use the tool by Japanese* .
+If you want to develop this project, read [README for develop](README_dev.md).

 ```
 Note: Not it is alpha version so documentation is not completed.